cerebrate/wabash/README.md

 ## Starting services

-The services started by wabashd are defined in the wabashd.exe.config file in the same folder as wabashd.exe, in the following section:
+The services started by wabashd are defined in the wabashd.exe.config file in the same folder as wabashd.exe,

+**WARNING: Chocolatey creates shim executables to point at the actual executables of programs installed through it to avoid having to list 17 zillion directories on your PATH.
+Thus, the wabash.exe you're looking for is NOT the one in _\ProgramData\chocolatey\bin_, but the one in _\ProgramData\chocolatey\lib\wabash\tools_.**

+in the following section:

     <applicationSettings>
       <ArkaneSystems.Wabash.Properties.Settings>